Residency CV (Text Format)

 University of Manchester NHS Teaching Trusts

-- General Medicine: Royal Manchester Infirmary
+- General Medicine (Royal Manchester Infirmary)

-- Paediatrics: Royal Manchester Children’s Hospital
+- Paediatrics (Royal Manchester Children’s Hospital)

-RESEARCH AND AUDIT
+RESEARCH & AUDIT

 Audit: Compliance with Sepsis 6 in Acute Admissions, October 20XX – January 20XX